CathyMatthee/python-challenge/README.md

-This repo includes challenge 3 about Python .
+This repo includes challenge 3 about Python.
-It includes the following two folder called PyBank and PyPoll which are essentially two parts to the challenge.
+It includes the following two folders called PyBank and PyPoll which are essentially two parts to the challenge.

 PyBank contains:
  - the python script called main.py
  - an analysis folder containing the analysed results called data_alalysis_results in a text file and